Skip to the main content

 • Minimum Education 6 years post-secondary

-Admission to master’s degree programs generally requires a 4-year degree in psychology or a related discipline and a strong background in art, dance, music, or drama.
+Admission to master’s degree or post-graduate diploma programs generally requires a 4-year undergraduate degree with courses in psychology and a related discipline, and a background involving art, dance, music, or drama.
+Many schools offer online or distance programs.

-Music therapists must have competency in their primary instrument as well as basic piano, guitar, and vocal skills.
+Music therapists must have competency in their primary instrument, as well as functional and flexible piano, guitar, and vocal skills.
+Art therapists must have competency in a range of 2D and 3D art materials.

 Required Education